j4k0m/discord-theory-I/README.md

 ## First look:

-At first sight it looks like Base64 encoded, using Burp Suite Decoder we will be able to get this result:
+At first sight it looks like Base64 encrypted, using Burp Suite Decoder we will be able to get this result:

 ```markdown
 00000000 84 d3 79 48 1b 27 1d 33 c5 16 1d d9 -- -- -- -- �ÓyH�'�3Å��Ù